matthew-ia/cayo/README.md

 If you need to add _plugin/preprocessor options_ to any of these, you'll need to install them in your project and pass them as config options in `cayo.config.js`.

 More on [Svelte options](docs/config-reference.md#svelte-options) and [Vite options](docs/config-reference.md#vite-options) in the [Configuration Reference](docs/config-reference.md).

+> **Warning**<br>
+> Vite plugins will be passed to Cayo, but it's possible that certain plugins may break Cayo if they deal with handling the input differently than vanilla Vite or generate additional output files.
+Cayo acts like a plugin itself, by handling your source files and transforming them into files that vanilla Vite expects (e.g., the file-based router is similar to Vite multi-page plugins, which you wouldn't need anyway since Cayo does this).

 ## Components